Harold Falkner: Roderick Gradidge and Michael Blower

-Harold Falkner was born into a wealthy land-owning family in the Surrey town of Farnham on 28 November 1875, just five months after his father's death.
-The family settled at 24 West Street, Farnham in 1883 and it was in this house that the young boy remained, running his architectural practice there until his death at the age of 88 on 30 November 1963.
-He was never married and had no surviving children, his estate passing to his sister's family.

 Legacy

 Part of his archive and some of his architectural drawings survive and are housed in the Farnham Museum.
 Some of his archive can also be found in Stedman Blower Architects archive, in the hands of the Blower Foundation.
 The houses of Dippenhall remain his most lasting legacy and within a few hectares stand a dozen or so buildings designed, built and altered by him throughout his career.
 Fortunately most are Grade 2 Listed Buildings and will remain along with his significant contribution to the town centre of Farnham, and the restoration and sensitive infill projects that he designed.